Trucking ELDs: Choosing the Best ELD for Owner-Operators

 What is the Best ELD for Owner-Operators?

-It is best for companies to check the FMCSA's list for registered ELDs.
+It is best for companies to check the FMCSA's list of registered ELDs.
 The process of checking is simple; just enter the name of the vendor in the search bar of the list.
 If the solution is registered, then those searching the list will see the manufacturer's device name, software version, model number, and contact information.

 Reputable and Reliable Manufacturer